- Artisan small batch raw milk cheese

 World famous chef Ferran Adrià describes the cheese as: "intense, full-bodied, piquant, ripe ...
 A manchego cheese as it should be."

 The ancient estate of Dehesa de Los Llanos is a land of rolling hills, covered with cork and olive trees.
 Their herd of sheep forages for wild grasses and herbs and eats hay grown on the property.

 The estate also has a rich history.
 Since the 12th century pilgrims have visited Virgin of Los Llanos and a large Franciscan convent was built there in the 17th century.
 They began the tradition of farming and livestock that continues to this day.

 Eventually the property was purchased by the Marquis of Salamanca in the 1800s.
 He rebuilt the monastery, converting into a beautiful palace, and improved the estate by adding wells and building cisterns.
 Following generations continued to improve the estate, eventually introducing modern agricultural practices.
 Today the estate produces fine wines, premium Manchego cheese, extra virgin olive oil, walnuts and aromatic plants.

-Raw sheep milk, milk cultures, rennet, egg lysozyme and salt.
+Aged sheep milk, cheese culture (lactic ferments), rennet, and salt.